irods/python-irodsclient/README.md

 happening which might increase traffic on the client's main communication route with the server.
-(See, in [Python iRODS Client Settings File](#python-irods-client-settings-file), the client configuration setting `data_objects.allow_redirect`, which may be set to True for the aforementioned opt-in.)
+(See, in [Python iRODS Client Settings File](#python-irods-client-settings-file), the client configuration setting `data_objects.allow_redirect`, which may be set to True to designate the opt-in.)

 Python iRODS Client Settings File
 ---------------------------------

-As of v1.1.9, Python iRODS client configuration can be saved in, and loaded from, a settings file.
+Since v1.1.9, Python iRODS client configuration can be saved in, and loaded from, a settings file.

 If the settings file exists, each of its lines contains (a) a dotted